 In France, you only have 5 days to name the baby and register the birth.
 And whether it is weekdays or counts weekends is very unclear.
 And when I say unclear, I mean depending on the town you live in and/or the government official who have in front of you at that particular moment, and whether or not said govt. official is having a bad hair day or such.

-French parents prepare themselves with the name well in advance.
+As such, French parents prepare themselves with the name well in advance.
 The hospital will give you the form for the local town hall (depends on where the hospital is based, not where you live).
 French dads usually sprint to the Mairie (Townhall) even before the baby leaves the hospital.
 The administrative hell that would occur if you don’t, is too painful to contemplate.

 I wanted to wait and get to know the baby before officializing the name, but for my French OH this was the most stressful part of childbirth.
 (Men!)
 The responsibility to file the papers was on his shoulders and he took this very seriously.

-l) Going home with baby
+12) Going home with baby

 Before you get to go home with your bouncing bundle of joy, the French midwives are going to make sure that you know how to take care of your precious little one.

 - Is the baby breastfeeding or bottle-feeding properly? i.e. Is he/she putting on weight?
 This is a big one, and will often extend your baby’s hospital stay by a day or more.

 - Can you bathe the baby correctly?
 The midwife will stand there and guide you through it, and then the following day is the Big Test.
 You or your spouse will have to replicate what you did the day before and prove that you were paying attention.
 The pressure is on.

 - Are you changing the diaper properly?